-AVI has partnered with some of Australia’s leading law firms to form the Pacific Islands Pro Bono Collaborative.
+AVI has partnered with some of Australia’s leading law firms to form the Blue Pacific Pro Bono Collaborative.

 AVI supports the Collaborative to connect with and consult partners across the Pacific, and identify unmet legal needs and demand for support.
 This is then matched with the Collaborative’s available expertise, where local expertise does not exist or is inaccessible.

-AVI and the Collaborative deployed eight lawyers to Fiji in early 2023 as pat of a pilot program, delivering over 600 hours of climate-related pro bono work.
-The Collaborative has also partnered with Fiji Law Society to engage eight Fijian lawyers to work on the assignments with the Australian lawyers through a peer-mentor model.
+AVI and the Collaborative deployed nine lawyers to Fiji in early 2023 as part of a pilot program, delivering over 600 hours of climate-related pro bono work.
+The Collaborative has also partnered with the Fiji Law Society to engage eight Fijian lawyers to work alongside the Australian lawyers through a peer-mentor model.
 This is intended to enhance the contextual relevance and sustainability of the project, build people-to-people links, draw on and enhance local legal expertise, support a culture of pro bono in Fiji, and deepen the legal capacity in both Fiji and Australia to respond to the climate crisis.